European civil code

 The European civil code (ECC) is a proposed harmonisation of private law across the European Union.

 The ultimate aim of a European civil code is, like a national civil code, to deal comprehensively with the core areas of private law.
 Private law typically covered in a civil code includes the family law, the law of inheritance, property law and the law of obligations.
 The law of obligations includes the law of contracts, delicts (or torts) and restitution.
 It was from work on European contract law that the push for a comprehensive European civil code arose.
 The development of a European civil code has primarily focused on creating a unified law of contracts.
-Thus, the term 'European civil code' is often used in specific reference to the harmonisation of contract law throughout the EU.
+Thus, the term 'European civil code' is often used with specific reference to the harmonisation of contract law throughout the EU.

 History

 The Lando Commission

 The idea of a unified European civil code can be traced to the idea of a unified Europe and the creation of the European Union.
 The European Parliament requested the creation of a European civil code in 1989, 1994 and 2000.
 A pragmatic approach has seen the proponents of a European civil code develop uniform laws in discrete areas before working towards a comprehensive European civil code.

 Development of a European code for contract law began in 1982 with the formation of the Commission on European Contract Law.
-This became known as the Lando Commission after its chairman Ole Lando.
+This became known as the Lando Commission after its Danish chairman Ole Lando, who died in April 2019.
 At the same time UNIDROIT began similar studies leading to their 1994 publication Principles for International Commercial Contracts.
 The Lando Commission focused on creating their Principles of European Contract Law (PECL).
 The first part of the PECL was published in 1995, followed by Part II in 1999 and the final Part III in 2003.
 These Principles of European Contract Law may eventually form one part of the European civil code.